tetrateio/lula/docs/getting-started/simple-demo.md

 # Simple Demo

-The following simple demo will step through a process to validate and evaluate Kubernets cluster resources for a simple `component-definition`.
+The following simple demo will step through a process to validate and evaluate Kubernetes cluster resources for a simple `component-definition`.
 The following pre-requisites are required to successfully run this demo:

 ### Pre-Requisites